lydiakatsis/tropical_forest_gunshot_classifier/Gunshot classification GUI/README.md

 The gunshot classification model has been bundled up into a simple script that can be used with minimal knowledge of Python programming.

+**Gunshot detection will provide *a lot* of false positives intentionally, to avoid missing any gunshots.
+Therefore it is a must to verify the results.
+You will likely find a very small proportion of your results are true gunshots, but this process will substantially reduce the human effort needed to annotate results**

 ## Gunshot Classification Instructions ##

 1. Download Jupyter Lab Desktop [here](https://github.com/jupyterlab/jupyterlab-desktop#download) .
 This software can be downloaded on Windows and Mac computers.